 Have people understand that it is not about platitudes whilst going on with all the same selfish drama (that ends in heartache).
 Music is Art so it should be valued equally - not as some sort of free adrenaline shot every 3.5 mins.
 To value rational thinking above emotiveness.
 Homo Facebookus is not a useful end to the human experience.
 We can do so much better.

 If I had to pick one it would be Neil Diamond "Jonathan Livingstone Seagull" because my father came home with the cassette and I became obsessed with it.
 Listening now it is still just a powerful slab of what us humans can do if we but let go of ego for a moment.
-Later I did the same with "The Jan & Dean Story" and ultimately most of the 891, and growing, album collection I have. https://www.youtube.com/watch?v=Bb5KOXuDbEo&list=PLAbSwpu-qbTlLXQC8jffzur_ymhNJ2Tnq
+Later I did the same with "The Jan & Dean Story" and ultimately most of the 1980s, and the growing album collection I have. https://www.youtube.com/watch?v=Bb5KOXuDbEo&list=PLAbSwpu-qbTlLXQC8jffzur_ymhNJ2Tnq

 That always seems such a silly and shallow Q but Vangelis, Tangerine Dream, Gary Numan, Ultravox, Judas Priest... made me who I am.
 If it were the equally silly desert island then it would probably be Rod Stewart Best of as he is/was such a great singer and covered a lot of bases so well over the years.

 The need to communicate.
 To connect with people.
-To find the perfect expression of something I cannot seem to manage otherwise. (or even in music it appears) Not unusual in Aspies (or other brain issues).
+To find the perfect expression of something I cannot seem to manage otherwise.
+Not unusual in Aspies (or other brain issues).
 People often recoil when we speak.
 So often people misunderstand us so Art seems a purer way.
-Not trying to be a snowflake at all.
-I just have to create or the pressure builds up and I have to spend even more money on chiropractors.
+Not trying to be a snowflake at all; I just have to create or the pressure builds up and I have to spend even more money on chiropractors.

-When aren't they throwing stuff at me?
-DJing wasn't always kind.
+When they aren't throwing stuff at me?
+Audiences aren't always kind - even tho I loved it more than not.
 There is nothing like the stage.
 I get to control a space & time and it is magnificent when the crowd comes along.
 I understand what Keith Richards means when he talked about taking drugs to try to manage being off stage.

 It has been really dire for a decade or so with a race to the bottom of non-art.
 The fans have encouraged that so it all goes hand in hand.
 Thankfully I see some glimmers of proper art appearing in Rock (the broader sense of the term) but there is a still a huge way to go.
 Obsession over Genre tropes and the belief that music is "free" and therefore denying the value that the artist has created (like we value someone who digs a hole for us with a $50 note) need to be overcome.
 It is the childish-ego thing of the moment we need to work through so we can get back on with building the amazing things humanity can do (when not being a bunch of lazy dolts).